nikpowpie/scratch/README.md

 # scratch
-a wordpress genesis child theme built from scratch by following a lynda.com course taught by Carrie Gils
+a WordPress Genesis child theme built from scratch by following a lynda.com course taught by Carrie Gils